 Offer In Compromise

-An Offer in Compromise will be calculated based on your household available monthly income and equity in assets.
-The household available income is determined the same way it is for Currently Non Collectable Status or a payment plan, where they compare your expenses against your income, and mix in some “IRS Collection Standards” for things like food that are harder to track.
-The equity in assets is determined by finding what you have left after loan or mortgages against your assets when they are sold at a “quick sale value,” which the IRS has determined to be 80%.
+An Offer in Compromise will be calculated based on your household’s available monthly income and equity in assets.
+The household available income is determined the same way it is for Currently Not Collectible Status or a payment plan, where they compare your expenses against your income and mix in some “IRS Collection Standards” for things like food that are harder to track.
+The equity in assets is determined by finding what you have left after a loan or mortgages against your assets when they are sold at a “quick sale value,” which the IRS has determined to be 80%.
 For example, you have a home worth $500,000 and owe $250,000.
 The IRS would determine you have $150,000 in available equity.
 Having a tax lawyer on these issues also helps and I have been able to get much lower valuations than my CPA counterparts, resulting in settlements being accepted for less.

 Another thing to note is the IRS settlements are strictly determined on the financials.
-Meaning you do not settle for a percentage of the debt or “pennies on the dollar.”
+Meaning you do not settle for a percentage of the debtor’s “pennies on the dollar.”
 In December of 2014, I settled a tax debt of $50,000 for $68.
 This was due to the client only collecting a small pension, a small amount of Social Security, and having no other assets.
-It turned out to be about one tenth of one cent on the dollar, much better than “pennies on the dollar!”
+It turned out to be about one-tenth of one cent on the dollar, much better than “pennies on the dollar!”